masyl/isomaton/doc/roadmap.md

 #In Progress Release

+## v0.4 - Remember when?
+- Serialize the world/stage into json
+- Save a serialized checkpoint and resume from this checkpoint
+- Ability to quit and resume a game where it was left

+#Upcomming Releases

-## v0.4 - HTML5 Raw
+## v0.5 - Some HTML5 Pezzaz!
-- Render the isograph with canvas
+- Render the isograph with canvas, usign raw canvas or easel.js http://easeljs.com/docs/
-- Aimated transitions using jstween instead of jquery: http://jstween.blogspot.com/
+- Animated transitions using jstween instead of jquery: http://jstween.blogspot.com/
 - Remove dependency on jQuery

-#Upcomming Releases

 ## v0.? - Rules, rules, rules
 - Rule to allow actor to occupy same space as a non-solid block, with the proper overriding z-index